 If you would like to be assessed for Welfare Assistance and meet the eligible benefits criteria listed below*, we have an online form which you need to complete and submit – Welfare assistance application.

 It can take up to 7 working days to process applications, so please ensure you have provided all the information above to prevent any delay in responding to your application.

 * To be considered for Welfare Assistance, you must be in receipt of at least one of the following:

-Universal Credit, Working tax credit, Income support, Housing benefit, Council tax benefit, Jobseeker’s allowance, Incapacity benefit, Employment support allowance, Guaranteed pension credit
+Universal Credit, Working tax credit, Income support, Housing benefit, Council tax benefit, Jobseeker’s allowance, Employment support allowance, Guaranteed pension credit